 These are go-to tools for Chef Therese Nelson of Black Culinary History.
 She explained, "Their signature label feels like an heirloom, the tongs are just waiting for a big dinner party salad, and the rolling pin is beyond stunning.
 I've had Earlywood in my knife roll for a while, and aside from their durability in professional everyday cooking, they just look great.
 Nothing sexier than pulling out beautiful tools to make something beautiful."

-Every cook needs a high-quality chef's knife, and the Global 7.5-Inch Chef’s Knife is an unbeatable option, thanks to its superior construction and sharp blade.
-Or, for a more budget-friendly but equally useful gift, consider the Swing-A-Way Comfort Grip Jar Opener, which makes quick work of even the toughest jar lids.
+Every cook needs a high-quality chef's knife, and the Global 7.5-Inch Chef’s Knife (view at Amazon) is an unbeatable option, thanks to its superior construction and sharp blade.
+Or, for a more budget-friendly but equally useful gift, consider the Swing-A-Way Comfort Grip Jar Opener (view at Amazon), which makes quick work of even the toughest jar lids.

 Why Trust The Spruce Eats?